TomerELis/Nand-to-Tetris/README.md

 # Nand-to-Tetris

-A collection of my code from the 'Nand to Tetris' course, where I’m building a computer starting from a basic NAND gate in HDL, gradually developing a complete hardware and software system.
+A collection of my code from the From Nand to Tetris course, where I’m building a computer from the ground up.
+Starting with the basic NAND gate in HDL, I’ve implemented various other logic gates, progressively.

+This repository includes separate HDL code for different logic gates, such as AND, OR, XOR, NOT, and more.
+Each project focuses on designing a specific gate or system component, providing insight into digital design and hardware architecture.

-Currently taking the course on Coursera, diving into digital design and hardware description languages (HDL).
+Currently enrolled in the course on Coursera to gain experience with hardware description languages (HDL).